mlbridge/mlbridge.github.io/README.md

 This organisation was built with ❤️ by
 <a href="https://www.linkedin.com/in/chanakyaekbote/">Chanakya Ekbote</a>, as a
-part of the Cloud Native Computing Foundation during Google Summer of Code 2020, with lots of amazing support from some of the best mentors in the world,
+part of the Cloud Native Computing Foundation during Google Summer of Code 2020, with lots of amazing support from two of the best mentors in the world,
 <a href="https://www.linkedin.com/in/greenpau/">Paul Greenberg</a> and
-<a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a> 😄.
+<a href="https://www.linkedin.com/in/yong-tang/">Yong Tang</a>.

 # Overview